Jump to content

 As soon as we believe we have understood something, we unconsciously seek confirmation: through the media, through like-minded people, through social networks.
 This creates echo chambers in which people reinforce each other's beliefs.

-This group identity can become powerful—it gives individuals the feeling that they are “on the right side.”
+This group identity can become powerful – it gives individuals the feeling of being "on the right side".
 Criticism or facts are then no longer perceived as objective arguments, but as attacks on one's own identity.

 When opinion becomes identity

-It becomes dangerous when beliefs become attitudes—and attitudes become identity.
+It becomes dangerous when convictions become attitudes – and attitudes become identity.
 Then discussion turns into confrontation.
 Statements such as:

-- “There are only men and women – what else?”
-Biology recognizes numerous intermediate forms – gender is not a rigid binary system.
+• "There are only men and women – what else?"
+Biology recognises numerous intermediate forms – gender is not a rigid binary system.

 When such opinions are glorified as a way of life, social progress is blocked – or even reversed.